mastodon/documentation/Running-Mastodon/Development-guide.md

   compiler when compiling native C gems.
 - Many native C gems need to be told about `/usr/local`.
 You can do this by configuring a `build.gem_name` value using `bundle config`.
-- Any C gem that uses mkmf.rb's `pkg_config` method might fail if the linker produces warnings, as happens when a library links with `sprintf(3)`.
+- Any C gem that uses mkmf.rb’s `pkg_config` method might fail if the linker produces warnings, as happens when a library links with `sprintf(3)`.
 The `cld3` gem uses `pkg_config('protobuf')`; if you have protobuf installed but it cannot be found while building the gem, this is likely the problem.
 You will need to directly modify `mkmf.rb` to get this to install.

-The bundle configuration as of Mastodon 2.0's Gemfile:
+The bundle configuration as of Mastodon 2.0’s Gemfile:

 ```sh
 bundle config build.nokogiri --use-system-libraries --with-xml2-include=/usr/local/include/libxml2/ --with-opt-include=/usr/local/include --with-xslt-include=/usr/local/include/libxslt --with-exslt-include=/usr/local/include/libexslt --with-xml2-lib=/usr/local/lib